Dan Patrick settled into his new home Monday morning. At 9 a.m. ET, The Dan Patrick Show officially launched on the NBC Sports Network.

 A new show, simply named Sports Illustrated, is set to debut tonight at 9:00 p.m.
 (ET) on NBC Sports Network.

 The program doesn’t have a host or narrator.
 Instead, the first installment uses SI writers Tom Verducci, John Wertheim, Jack McCallum and Sarah Kwak lending commentary and context with the subjects telling the story.
 Also, unlike HBO’s Real Sports, the SI writers aren’t shown doing the interviews.

 From the release:

 “Sports Illustrated” Presented by Lexus is, a monthly, hour-long sports magazine TV show produced by NBC Sports and Sports Illustrated.
 The show will deliver the magazine’s DNA of award-winning storytelling through feature segments, original reporting and commentary from SI’s trustedjournalists.
-Emmy Award-winning Red Line Films has been tapped to produce the show.
+Emmy Award-winning Red Line Films has

 After all the countdowns, hype and preparation, the opening ceremonies are set for Friday.